 antitrust, rule of reason, NCAA, Judicial Decrees, cartels, joint ventures, labor antitrust

-Hovenkamp, Herbert J., "A Miser’s Rule of Reason: Student Athlete Compensation and the Alston Antitrust Case" (2022).
-Faculty Scholarship at Penn Law.
+Hovenkamp, Herbert J., "A Miser’s Rule of Reason: The Supreme Court and Antitrust Limits on Student Athlete Compensation" (2022).
+All Faculty Scholarship.
 2533.

 Antitrust and Trade Regulation Commons, Courts Commons, Education Law Commons, Industrial Organization Commons, Labor and Employment Law Commons, Labor Economics Commons, Law and Economics Commons, Litigation Commons, Supreme Court of the United States Commons